Q: What materials can I use to build my sign?

 Q: Can you make a sign from a digital photograph?

 A: Yes, and we often do!
-The better quality the photograph, the better your digital image will turn out.
+The larger the photograph, the better your digital image will turn out.

 Q: If I have special color matching requirements, or need to have my letterhead and business cards matched can ABC Sign & Graphic meet my needs?